wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     (5) Every licensed insurer that is required to provide a certificate to the Bank under this section must provide to the Bank any further information that is required by the Bank to assist it in considering whether the director or relevant officer is a fit and proper person to hold the relevant position.

-    (6) A licensed insurer commits an offence if the insurer fails to comply with this section and is liable, on summary conviction, to a fine not exceeding $500,000\.
+    (6) A licensed insurer commits an offence if the insurer fails to comply with this section and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 37(6): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 38 Bank may exempt overseas insurers from compliance with section 37(1)